Guy Louis Bush

-Guy L. Bush (1929–2023) was an evolutionary biologist, entomologist, and John Hannah Distinguished Professor at Michigan State University.
+Guy Louis Bush (1929–2023) was an evolutionary biologist, entomologist, and John Hannah Distinguished Professor at Michigan State University.
 He was also the first director of MSU's Graduate Program in Ecology, Evolution, and Behavior.
 Bush is best known for his research on the process of speciation, especially for his evidence of sympatric speciation in the apple maggot fruit fly, Rhagoletis pomonella, which shifted from using its native host, hawthorn tree, to using the domesticated apple tree in the last 150-200 years.

 Early life and education

 Bush was born in 1929 in Greenfield, Iowa, where his father worked for the US Department of Agriculture (USDA).
 Bush spent formative years in Brazil, attending high school in Rio de Janeiro and spending a summer working at a lab in the Brazilian interior.
 He did his undergraduate studies at Iowa State University, obtaining a degree in entomology in 1953.
 He then served in US Army Medical Service Corps, followed by entomological research at a USDA laboratory in Mexico City from 1955 to 1957.
 Bush obtained a master’s degree in entomology from Virginia Tech, followed by his Ph.D. in biology from Harvard University and a postdoctoral fellowship at the University of Melbourne.